josh-le/docker-kubernetes-masterclass-packt/notes.md

 __IMPORTANT__: when you do this, you have to run the `docker compose` command with the `--watch` flag

 he says some people just do a bind mount of the folder to /app/src in the container but this way works best with nodemon in his experience
+## lab: using docker compose cli
+it seems like when you are in a compose project, you can pretty much replace `docker` with `docker compose` and run the same command but the results are specific to the project

+`docker compose ps` in the compose project
+`docker compose logs backend` to inspect the logs on the backend service `docker compose stop backend` stops just the backend container (same works with start) `docker compose stop` stops all the containers
+`docker compose down -v` takes down the volumes as well `docker compose up db` spins up just the db service

+as always use `--help` to learn about commands
+# ch.
+14 project - code and deploy a notes app with docker compose
+so far basic stuff:
+    - setting up npm projects
+    - set up super simple server with docker compose